 Don’t you love it when you come across a new food or recipe that just changes your life?
 That’s how I felt with this tomato recipe.
 I came across it in the spring of this year and I’ve been making it every few weeks since.
 These sweet and spicy little guys are great to keep on hand for a nice addition to almost any meal.
 I usually make a double batch on a Sunday and throughout the week I put them into salads, omelettes, sandwiches, pasta, cauliflower crust pizzas (more on that to come), or even just snack on them.
 They add a little something extra to each dish that you prepare.
 And the work is minimal!
 Prepare, throw them in the oven, and while they sweeten up, do your thing: laundry, watch a movie, read a great book, or study for midterms (if you’re me).
 Once they’ve magically transformed, they’ll add pizzazz to the rest of your meals through the week.
 Yes, I said pizzazz.
 It’s a word that is not nearly used enough.

 One way that I have come to love eating these little gems is with this zucchini pasta.
-I turn my zucchini (or other vegetables) into noodle shapes with this contraption, but if you don’t have one, you can easily slice your zucchini into thin ribbons, or head to a local kitchen store and pic up a julienne peeler for under $10.
+I turn my zucchini (or other vegetables) into noodle shapes with this contraption, but if you don’t have one or want to spend that kind of money, you can easily slice your zucchini into thin ribbons, or head purchase a julienne peeler like this or this for under $10 or $20.

 I simply toss the noodles with homemade pesto and throw in a good handfull of tomatoes.
 It’s divine.